Winfried Denk: Early life and education

 Denk returned to Cornell and invented a method sensitive enough to measure the thermal movement of hair-bundles.
 He went on to show that hair cells can sense their own Brownian motion.

 Central to Denk's early career was his intuition that two-photon (2p) imaging might damage the sample less than one-photon confocal imaging.
 He predicted this in spite of the fact that peak light intensity for 2p is almost one million times higher than for the confocal microscope.
 Equally important was his insight that infrared 2p excitation would allow scattered fluorescence to contribute to images even deep in turbid samples, improving the optical access and resolution of 2p imaging over what was possible using confocal imaging.

 Nowhere has this proven more valuable than when imaging neurons in living brain tissue.
 Two-photon microscopy remains the only technique that allows the recording of activity in living brains with high spatial resolution.
 2p excitation can also be used to map cells' receptor distributions by releasing substances from their chemical "cages".

 Denk later demonstrated that 2p can be utilized to record activity in the visually stimulated retina.
 He also showed that it can be combined with adaptive optics to improve resolution, and with amplified pulses to push the depth limit to 1mm in brain tissue.
 Today, two-photon excitation microscopy is also used in the fields of physiology, embryology and tissue engineering, as well as in cancer research.

 The sparsity of data on connectivity between neurons had been a major limitation in circuit neuroscience.
 Denk’s 2004 paper describing automated serial blockface microscopy rekindled the dormant science of comprehensive neural circuit mapping (connectomics), pioneered by Sydney Brenner.

-Denk, now Director at the Max Planck Institute for Biological Intelligence (formerly Max Planck Institute of Neurobiology), continues working to improve techniques for circuit-mapping in the rodent brain.
+Denk was Director at the Max Planck Institute for Biological Intelligence (formerly Max Planck Institute of Neurobiology) and retired in 2025.
+He continues working to improve techniques for circuit-mapping in the rodent brain.
 His most recent work involves precisely determining the positions, orientations, and identities of proteins and bound ligands in cryo-preserved cells.